Akshaybhat5/Employee-Attrition/README.md

 There are very few people who begin and end their careers in one company.
 Most people move on after a time, or the company forces them to move on with an involuntary termination.
 People leaving organizations seems like a quite straightforward matter, but there is a lot to unpack with employee attrition.

+RandomForest Classifier and Logistic Regression having an accuracy of more than 85%.
+At the end, I've used tensorflow model to predict the attrition.
+As everyone knows that, Tensorflow is the most popular framework for deep learning by Google, and it has a wide range of applications.
 Based on the dataset the model can potentially predict the attrition of the employee.

 Thank you!!!